bharathananth/learnRhythmanalysis/learnRhythmanalysis/README.md

 Preferably, follow steps 0-6 in the installation guide **before** trainee day.

 Come with your data, curiousity and questions.
+Look forward to seeing you.